orionhealth/XBDD/README.md

 Run the script contained within `mongoIndexes.txt` to create compound indexes required for search/sort.

+To adjust the authentication timeout, see backend application.yml - server.servlet.session.timeout

 ## Uploading reports

 See [UPLOAD](/docs/UPLOAD.md) for instructions on automated test report uploads via Maven.